1995parham-teaching/interviews/problems/README.md

 ## [Search a 2D Matrix]()

-You are given an `m x n` integer matrix `matrix` with the following two properties:
+You are given a `m x n` integer matrix `matrix` with the following two properties:

 - Each row is sorted in non-decreasing order.
 - The first integer of each row is greater than the last integer of the previous row.